dan-r-mount/sport-court-booker/README.md

 2. You should see the "Tennis Court Booking" workflow
 3. Click "Enable workflow"

-The GitHub Actions workflow will now automatically run at 7:00 AM UTC on Thursdays and Saturdays.
+The GitHub Actions workflow will now automatically run at 4:34 AM UTC (5:34 AM BST/GMT) on Thursdays and Saturdays, with a random delay between 5:45 AM and 6:40 AM BST/GMT for the actual booking attempt.

 ## Email Notifications

 After each run (successful or failed), the system will send an email containing:
 - The day of booking (Thursday/Saturday)
-- Attempted booking times
-- Results of each booking attempt
+- The date that the court has been booked for
+- The court number that has been booked
+- The actual LTA username that booked the court
+- If any courts couldn't be booked, which courts were considered
 - Link to the detailed GitHub Actions logs

 ## Manual Trigger